cysouw/diathesis/text/c07_reflexive.md

   Würzburg zitterte sich am Ende in die Playoffs.^[~~DWDS~~: Die Zeit, 07.05.2016 (online).]
 :::

 This diathesis is exceptional, because an extra obligatory argument is introduced together with the reflexive pronoun.
 This is a clear counterexample to the generalisation that reflexive diatheses are demoting.
-This construction is closely related to a reflexive usage of intransitive verbs with an obligatory resultative adverbial, like with *schlafen* 'to sleep' [@next].
+This construction is closely related to a reflexive usage of intransitive verbs with an obligatory resultative preverbial, like with *gesundschlafen* 'to get healthy by sleeping' [@next].
 This diathesis is discussed in more detail in [@sec:adverbial-intransitive-resultative].

 ::: ex
 - Ich schlafe.